Grades 3 & 4

 The 3/4 curriculum begins to address more nuanced learning objectives as homeroom teachers introduce activities that deepen skills in organization, responsibility, time management, and public speaking and presentation skills.
 A central goal for 3/4 teachers is to hear the voice of each student every day—laying the foundation even at this early age for the discussion-based, seminar-style approach that students will encounter in the Middle and Upper Schools.

-• Math: Grade 3/4 mathematics continues the Math in Focus curriculum and highlights problem-solving as the focus of mathematical learning.
+- Math: Grade 3/4 mathematics continues the Primary Math curriculum and highlights problem-solving as the focus of mathematical learning.
 Concepts are taught using a concrete-pictorial-abstract learning progression to anchor learning in real-world, hands-on experiences.
 Critical content areas for Grade 3 include multiplication and division; fraction equivalencies; and 2-dimensional shapes.
 Critical content areas for Grade 4 include fluency with multi-digit multiplication and division; fractions; and properties of geometric figures.

 Grades 3/4 also work in specialist courses 2-3 times per six-day rotation.
 The specialist courses include science, Spanish, music, art, physical education, and curriculum-based time in the Lower School library.
 Learn more about specialist classes.